humanhighway/inventingwithmonster.github.io/src/pages/20200203-animationworklet-the-missing-pieces.md

 Spring animations have unique value over standard easing animations because they can incorporate velocity from an existing animation, like a drag gesture or easing animation.
 They're interruptable without the complexity of cross fading or additive animation tricks.

-Because of this physics-based approach they create naturalistic and engaging UIs that reflect the user's energy.
+Because of this physics-based approach they create naturalistic and engaging UIs that reflect the user's energy visually.

-Google have already made [a spring example](https://github.com/GoogleChromeLabs/houdini-samples/blob/master/animation-worklet/spring-timing/spring-timing-animator.js) and at first glance it looks like this is implementable as soon as we get the ability for an animation to declare itself complete.
+Google have already made [a spring example](https://github.com/GoogleChromeLabs/houdini-samples/blob/master/animation-worklet/spring-timing/spring-timing-animator.js) so at first glance it looks like this is implementable as soon as we get the ability for an animation to declare itself complete.

-However, there's no current way for a worklet to report its velocity to be incorporated into subsequent animations.
+However, there's no current way for a worklet to output information like velocity to be incorporated into subsequent animations.

 It **is** currently feasible to feed an initial velocity via a worklet's `options`.
 With some mental leaps it's probably possible to wrangle this velocity into something meaningful to the `effect.localTime` abstraction.